Karl Ritter von Halt

 Karl Ritter von Halt, born Karl Ferdinand Halt (2 June 1891 - 5 August 1964) was a sport official in Nazi Germany and the German Federal Republic.
 He was born and died in Munich.

 Biography

 Karl Ritter von Halt was a track and field athlete who competed in the 1912 Summer Olympics.
 He finished 22nd in the javelin throw competition and 14th in the shot put event.
 He also participated in the pentathlon competition.
 He was eliminated in the third event because he did not finish his 200 m run.
 He also participated as a member of the German team in the first round of the 4x100 metre relay competition.
 Halt finished ninth in the decathlon.

 He nearly won the decathlon at the 1914 Baltic Games in Malmö, losing to Finland's Johan Svanström by a fraction of a point after a calculation error had been fixed.

 In 1921 he became Karl Ritter von Halt after he received the Military Order of Max Joseph.

-In 1932 Less than three days before the 10,000 m, a special commission of the IAAF, consisting of the same seven members that had suspended Nurmi, rejected Finn's entries and barred him from competing in Los Angeles.
-Sigfrid Edström, president of the IAAF and chairman of its executive council, stated that the full congress of the IAAF, which was scheduled to start the next day, could not reinstate Nurmi for the Olympics but merely review the phases and political angles related to the case.
-The AP called this "one of the slickest political maneuvers in international athletic history", and wrote that the Games would now be "like Hamlet without the celebrated Dane in the cast."
-Thousands protested against the action in Helsinki.
-Details of the case were not released to the press, but the evidence against Nurmi was believed to be the sworn statements from German race promoters that Nurmi had received $250–500 per race when running in Germany in autumn 1931.
-The statements were produced by Karl Ritter von Halt, after Edström had sent him increasingly threatening letters warning that if evidence against Nurmi were not provided he would be "unfortunately obliged to take stringent action against the German Athletics Association."